CANTON After several years of rising applications and enrollment, SUNY Cantons rapid growth appears to be cooling off.

 The school is accepting fewer applicants, as well.
 As of March 20, the school had accepted 2,390 applicants for the fall semester, down from 3,169 in the same period last year.
 The percentage of accepted applicants in the period has dropped from 59.5 percent last year to 55.8 percent this year.

 The decline could mark the end of five straight years of record enrollment and increasing applications.
-In 2012, the college received more than 6,300 applicants for the 2012-13 school year, surpassing 6,000 for the first time.
+In 2012, the university received more than 6,300 applicants for the 2012-13 school year, surpassing 6,000 for the first time.
 That was up 20 percent from the same time in 2011.

 Canton Town Supervisor David T. Button expressed concern that any decline in enrollment could negatively affect economic development in the north country.